-The Sixth Annual DC Queer Studies Symposium
+The Eighth Annual DC Queer Studies Symposium

 Please join us for what promises to be a lively spring festival of scholarly exchange in an interdiscipline that continues to challenge and transform the humanities, the social and behavioral sciences, and the world in which we live.